 It’s a re-crafted idea.
 The Kimbolton Art & Sculpture Trust borrowed it from across the ditch.
 We talked to some Australians who generously shared their experiences and gave us their blessing.

-The annual Spirit of the Land Festival held in Lockhart, a small township of 800 people in NSW Australia, was that community's way of helping lift spirits after a severe drought.That festival has grown over the years into a world-famous event.
+The annual Spirit of the Land Festival held in Lockhart, NSW, Australia, was that community's way of helping lift spirits after a severe drought.
+Out of hardship has come what is now a four day event.

 Objectives and Goals

-- Promote, encourage and facilitate the nationwide creation of sculpture activities based on rural themes by providing a New Zealand Rural Sculpture Award.
+Promote, encourage and facilitate the nationwide creation of sculpture activities based on rural themes by providing a New Zealand Rural Sculpture Award.

-- Provide incentives for farmers and others to improve their health and well being by getting creative.
+Provide incentives for farmers and others to improve their health and well being by getting creative.

-- Strengthen the local Oroua community, through art and sculpture activities and by building camaraderie as we create a vibrant, exciting festival event.
+Strengthen the local Oroua community, through art and sculpture activities and by building camaraderie as we create a vibrant, exciting festival event.

-- Provide a festival of appeal to both urban and rural people and an opportunity to bring these communities together for one day.
+Provide a festival of appeal to both urban and rural people and an opportunity to bring these communities together for one day.

-- Promote a unique rural experience to attract increased visitors to the northern Manawatu region.
+Promote a unique rural experience to attract increased visitors to the northern Manawatu region.